Meet the owner

 A man smiling outdoors in a white shirt holding a small, black and gray dog with large ears.

 With support from my partner, Lauren, I took a leap of faith to start this business—turning a dream and a love for dogs into reality.
-Her encouragement and love made this business possible.
+Her encouragement and love made this business venture possible.

 Beyond running LUKAS K9, I stay active outdoors, whether walking Cosmo or hiking with my grandpa.
 Family means everything to me, and being an uncle to my two-year-old nephew is one of my life’s greatest joys.
 Right now, I’m embracing a balanced, quieter pace—one that keeps me connected to what matters most.